Nobel Prize in Literature (Winners List)

 Alfred Nobels love for Literature

-Alfred Nobel, often recognized primarily for his groundbreaking scientific achievements and the establishment of the Nobel Prizes, had a profound love for literature that added depth to his multifaceted personality.
-While his scientific endeavors shaped much of his public identity, his passion for literature was a significant part of his private life and contributed to his broader intellectual pursuits.
+Alfred Nobel, known for his scientific achievements and the Nobel Prizes, also loved literature.
+This passion added depth to his personality finally.
+While his scientific work shaped his public identity, literature was a significant part of his private life.

-Beyond being an avid reader, Alfred Nobel was also a creative writer himself.
-He penned poetry and wrote plays.
-His literary works often reflected his philosophical and contemplative nature.
+Moreover, Nobel was not just a reader.
+Besides he wrote poetry and plays.
+His literary works often reflected his philosophical and contemplative nature, however.

 Why did Alfred Nobel established the Nobel prizes?